functorz-tech/momen_doc/data/data-model-by-app-type/e-commerce.md

 #### **Permission Configuration**&#x20;

 Typically, personal data such as shopping cart contents and order history are private.
 Settings should ensure that only the user and administrators can view or edit this information.
-Here is a common user table permission configuration:
+Here is a common user table permission configuration: // add row level security

 * **View all fields**: Yes
 * **Modify Name**: Yes